jax-ml/jax/jax/experimental/jax2tf/README.md

 You can serialize JAX program into a TensorFlow SavedModel, for use with tooling that understands SavedModel.
-Both in native and non-native serialization you can count on 6 months of backwards compatiblity (you can load a function serialized today with tooling that will be built up to 6 months in the future), and 3 weeks of limited forwards compatibility (you can load a function serialized today with tooling that was built
+Both in native and non-native serialization you can count on 6 months of backwards compatibility (you can load a function serialized today with tooling that will be built up to 6 months in the future), and 3 weeks of limited forwards compatibility (you can load a function serialized today with tooling that was built